-Dow flirts with 29,000 despite jobs report miss
+Dow crosses 29,000 for first time

 |NASDAQ COMPOSITE INDEX

-Boeing shares were lower after the release of internal messages showed employees discussed misleading regulators about flight simulator problems with the 737 Max aircraft.
+Boeing shares were lower after the release of internal messages showed employees discussed misleading regulators about flight simulator problems with the 737 Max aircraft, which was grounded in 2019 after two fatal crashes.
+The jetliner had been the best-selling model in Boeing's history until that point.

 TESLA POWERING UP TO DOMINATE CHINA

 GrubHub was under pressure after denying it is looking to sell itself.
-Shares gained more than 13 percent over the previous two sessions after The Wall Street Journal reported the company hired advisers to look into its strategic alternatives.
+Shares gained more than 13 percent over the previous two sessions after The Wall Street Journal reported the company had hired advisers to look into its strategic alternatives.

 Meanwhile, Eli Lily announced a deal to buy skin disease specialist Dermira for $1.1 billion, or $18.75 a share.